MicrosoftLearning/mslearn-openai/Instructions/Exercises/02-natural-language-azure-openai.md

    from openai import AzureOpenAI
     ```

-2. In the application code for your language, replace the comment ***Add code to build request...*** with the necessary code for building the request; specifying the various parameters for your model such as `prompt` and `temperature`.
+2. In the application code for your language, replace the comment ***Add code to send request...*** with the necessary code for building the request; specifying the various parameters for your model such as `messages` and `temperature`.

     **C#**: Program.cs